Consider Taking a Safety CoursePage Overview

 Since accidents can happen to anyone, all motorcyclists, regardless of age and experience, should consider taking a motorcycle safety course or training course even if it's not required by the state in which they live.
 These courses are designed to help keep you from becoming a motorcycle safety statistic.

 The Motorcycle Safety Foundation (MSF) is the well-known nonprofit organization that offers motorcycle safety courses to both beginning and experienced riders.
 The MSF works alongside the American Association of Motor Vehicle Administrators (AAMVA) to improve motorcycle safety and motorcycle licensing procedures.

-According to the MSF, more than 3 million motorcycle riders have taken and graduated from an MSF safety course.
+According to the MSF, millions of motorcycle riders have taken and graduated from an MSF safety course.